Dushivam/Test/README.md

 - **Swashbuckle.AspNetCore**: Adds Swagger support to auto-generate API documentation and create an interactive UI for testing API endpoints.

-- **xUnit**: A popular testing framework for .NET, used to create unit tests for the project to ensure code reliability and functionality.
+- **xUnit and Moq**: A popular testing frameworks for .NET, used to create unit tests for the project to ensure code reliability and functionality.

-Each of these packages plays a crucial role in the functionality, reliability, and usability of the API, helping to enforce best practices and improve developer experience.

----

-Here’s the **Additional Features** section in README format:

 ---